lewagon/dotfiles/03-AR-Database/01-DB-Design-and-SQL/03-Interacting-with-code/TEACHERS.md

 ## Notes

-It's hard for the students to understand that in:
+In exercice 3 : Interacting with code, it's hard for the students to understand that in:

 ```
 def number_of_rows(db, table_name)